tomcourt/enguino/README.md

 ## Configuration

+Configuring the engine display or new sensors can be a bit involved.
+Eventually a number of 'stock' config files will be developed and users can choose the one for their engine and sensors.

+All configuration is done by editing the config.h file in the Arduino IDE (integrated development environment).

 Due to hardware limitations all calculations are done using integers.
 A decimal point is assumed during the calculation and added when numbers are displayed.
+Decimal numbers are sometimes used in the config.h file but are converted to integers before being transferred to the Arduino.

-### Sensors
+### Sensors and scaling

-The engine sensors themselves are fairly generic.
+The engine sensor system is fairly universal.
 The default configuration uses Vans Aircraft engine sensors.
-At this time the only major non-supported sensor type is millivolt sensors such as an amp-meter, although this could be easily added by using 2 analog inputs in 'differential mode' or another chip.
+At this time the only non-supported sensor type is a millivolt sensor for an amp-meter.

+Sensors fall into several categories: digital, such as fuel flow and tachometer or analog, generally all the rest.

+The digital sensors are attached to dedicated inputs on the Enguino.
+The analog sensors are either thermocouples in which case they are attached to the thermocouple side otherwise they are attached to the generic side.

+If you have a new sensor type you will first need to determine if the sensor has a *resistive* or *voltage* output.

+Many sensors are linear in some sense.
+This means if you plot the resistance or voltage of a sensor against its output (typically pressure) it will show a straight line.
+Note - some sensors have a resistive output that is linear in voltage, Van's pressure sensors are this way.

+The exception to this is many temperature sensors.
+These are based on a *thermistor* and these are anything but linear.
+The *CurveFit.xls* spreadsheet can be used to calculate a conversion table for this type of sensor.

-Good calibration data for sensors can be hard to find.
+Good calibration data to characterize a sensor can be hard to find.
 One way to determine configurations for sensors is to disconnect a sensor from its gauge and replace it with a *resistance decade box* (assuming the sensor is resistive).
-The *calibration.xls* spreadsheet can then be used to find the configuration settings.
+The *CurveFit.xls* spreadsheet can then be used to find the configuration settings.

+With this information in hand you can update the *Sensor* table in config.h.
+Update the sensor-type and the voffset and vfactor to get correct numberic readings from the sensor.
+The goffset and gfactor are used to set the range displayed visually on gauges.
+The caution and warning levels are specific for the engine.

+### Labels and graduations

+Only vertical and horizontal gauges can have graduations.
+The label value (suffix LV) containing the label for the graduation is the first line.
+The label's position (suffix LP) contains the labels position.
+Use the VSEG and HSEG functions to convert the values to 'gauge' coordinates.

+### Ranges

+This sets the color ranges of the gauges (green, yellow, red regions).
+The vertical and horizontal gauges are straight forward.
+The color is the first line (suffix of RC), the limit's position is the second line (suffix of RP).
+The starting limit of 0 is not included in the table.

+The round gauges require 3 lines to describe the limit's position.
+The first line is the X coordinate for the position so use the ARCX function to convert the value to gauge coordinates.
+The second line is the Y coordinate so use the ARCY function.
+The third line is either 0 or 1, use 1 if the length of this color arc is more than 180 degrees.
+If not sure, just try it both ways and see which way draws correctly.

 ### Layout

 During design and testing of the layout it may be helpful to connect the Enguino to your local network instead of the Stratux.
 You may need to update the IP address in the Enguino.ino file.
 If you do do so, remember to change it back after finalizing the layout.
-To see values on the gauges while testing, uncomment out the line `#define RANDOM_SENSORS 1`
+To see values on the gauges while testing, uncomment out the line `#define SIMULATE_SENSORS...`

+Most gauges are of the vertical (gs_vert) type.
+Gauges that are paired left and right such as fuel gauges are of the paired vertical type (gs_pair).
+In this case the left sensor is connected to *pin* and the right sensor to *pin*+1.

+The horizontal gauges (gs_horiz) are typically for handling 3 or more CHT gauges.
+Set CYLINDERS to the number of CHT sensors.
+The first cylinder is attached to *pin*, the second to *pin*+1, etc. The EGT gauges (gs_egt) overlay the CHT gauges and support a peaking mode.

-### Ranges
+### Aux display

-Setting the ranges of the gauges (green, yellow, red regions) is laid out in the config file as follows **TBD**.
+The aux display can display a number of pages during startup.
+After that it displays a default page.
+Following that are a number of information pages.

+A page can display text on the first line, 4 characters, however not all letters are supported.

+Each line can be associated with a sensor.
+If the first line has text and is associated with a sensor it will show caution (the letter L or H will replace the last character) or alarm information (the line will blink).

+Otherwise the sensors numeric value will be shown.
+The default page is tachometer on the top and fuel gauges on the bottom.
+Avoid having more than one unlabelled page as the numbers may be ambiguous.

 ## Stratux
 The Stratux is configured to route network traffic between the wired ethernet to the Enguino and the wifi connecting to a tablet.
 Note - these instructions are for Stratux v0.8r2, newer versions may require modification.